Pennsylvania

 When You Can Vote In-Person

-Voting by Mail-In or Absentee Ballot: Voters may vote mail-in or absentee ballots either in person at their county election board or other designated location or by mail starting on the date ballots are finalized and available.
-The voter should check the voter’s county’s website or call the voter’s county to see if ballots are finalized and available.
+Voting by Mail-In or Absentee Ballot: Voters may vote Vote In Person By Mail Ballot Before Election Day at their county election board or other designated location or by mail starting on the date ballots are finalized and available.
+The voter should check the voter’s County’s website or call the voter’s county to see if ballots are finalized and available.

-The deadline to apply for a mail or absentee ballot is one week before Election Day, or April 16, 2024,by 5:00 p.m.
+The deadline to apply for a mail or absentee ballot is one week before Election Day, or October 29, 2024,by 5:00 p.m.
 (ET).
 The application must be received by the county on that deadline.
 Voted ballots must be received by the county Elections office, not just postmarked, by 8:00 p.m.
 (ET) on Election Day.
+You cannot return your completed mail-in or absentee ballot to your polling place.

 Where You Can Vote